Updated for 2020!

 Taking a walk or hike through nature not only keeps kids’ bodies active, it keeps their brains active too!
 Kids expand vocabulary as they name and describe what they see in nature.
 They can also build math skills and learn scientific concepts.
 After the hike, you can have your kids draw pictures about what they discovered or write in a journal about their adventure.

 There are so many opportunities for kids to take fun brain boosting classes during the summer.
 From art to cooking to science, there is a class for all ages and interests.
 You can even take a class to learn about life on a farm or on how to build a robot.
 Classes can be a one time experience or take place every week.
 They can also be in-person or online.
 No matter what class kids take, they will continue to build upon skills learned in school as well as be exposed to a structured setting.

 Many parents don’t realize how beneficial pretend play is.
 Through play kids learn important developmental, academic and social skills.
 By using their imagination, kids expand their language, improve comprehension and build problem solving skills.
 Play also allows kids to explore the world around them and understand the concept of cause and effect.
 Through play, kids also learn social awareness.

 Keep a Journal

 For every activity above, a journal can be used to document your child’s experiences.
+You can even take a stuffed animal with you on your adventures and take pictures.
 Journaling helps kids keep their writing skills fresh and helps them increase vocabulary and comprehension skills.
 This is a tool recommended by teachers and therapists to help prevent the summer slide!